 Are you willing to incur some additional operational overhead in terms of managing the topic capacity, can work with availability risks inherent to zonal services, and require low cost?
 Use zonal Lite topics.

 Do you require some protection against zonal failures, are willing to incur an additional operational overhead in terms of managing the topic capacity, and require the lowest per throughput cost?
 Use regional Lite topics.

-For more information about the cost difference between Pub/Sub and Pub/Sub Lite, see the Pub/Sub Lite pricing.
+To know more about the cost differences between Pub/Sub and Pub/Sub Lite, see the pricing page.